 Climate Neutral by 2050

-Oregon Tech will be climate neutral by 2050 through a combination of energy conservation, improved building design, purchase of carbon offsets, use of a "small" geothermal power plant, and construction of a "large" geothermal power plant.
+Oregon Tech will be climate neutral by the year 2050.
+This will be accomplished through a combination of energy conservation, improved building design, the purchase of carbon offsets, and the construction of twin "large" and “small” geothermal power plants.
+Other initiatives include:

-A native plant garden which features xeriscaping has been planted on the Oregon Tech campus.
-This project, designed by Civil Engineering students and maintained by the Sustainability Committee, is a test plot for the introduction of native plant species into the Oregon Tech landscape and will serve as a teaching garden for the community.
-Oregon Tech also has a small on-campus wetland!
+These gardens feature indigenous plant life and xeriscaped landscaping techniques (requiring little or no irrigation).
+They are located on the Oregon Tech campus, were designed by Civil Engineering students, and are maintained by the Sustainability Committee.
+The garden areas serve as a test plot for the adaptability and robustness of native plant species and collectively serve as a teaching garden for the community.
+Oregon Tech also has a small on-campus wetland.

 Encouraging Alternative Transportation

 Oregon Tech encourages alternative transportation use for community members.
 There are bus pass discounts for students, faculty and staff to encourage the use of mass transports.
 There is also an electric car plug-in station conveniently located in one of the parking lots.
 The campus gets involved with the annual Bike-To-Work day in May.